Thairo Estrada Player Props: Giants vs. Marlins

 Thairo Estrada At The Plate

-- Estrada leads San Francisco in slugging percentage (.571) thanks to seven extra-base hits.
+- Estrada leads San Francisco with a slugging percentage of .550, fueled by seven extra-base hits.

-- He ranks 18th in batting average, 43rd in on base percentage, and 26th in slugging among the qualifying hitters in baseball.
+- Among the qualifying hitters, he ranks 18th in batting average, while his on-base percentage ranks 46th and he is 29th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.